Great Retreat (Russia): Offensive

 As the Russian army retreated, the Chief of the General Staff Nikolai Yanushkevich, supported by Grand Duke Nicholas, ordered the army to devastate the border territories and expel the "enemy" nations within.
 The Russian authorities deported 500,000 Jews and 250,000 Germans into the Russian interior.
-On 11 June, a pogrom began against Germans in Petrograd, with over 500 factories, stores and offices looted, and mob violence unleashed against German residents.
 The Russian military leadership regarded Muslims, Germans and Poles as traitors and spies, while Jews were considered political unreliables.

 On 29 July, Woyrsch established a bridgehead across the Vistula north of Ivangorod, forcing the Russians to abandon the fortress there.
 On 31 July, Mackensen captured Lublin, and on 1 August, the Bug Army captured Khelme.
-Alexeyev then ordered Warsaw to be abandoned, and on 5 August, Prince Leopold's Ninth Army marched into the city.
-On 17 August, the German Tenth Army captured Kovno and the Kaunas Fortress.
+Alexeyev then ordered Warsaw to be abandoned, and on 5 August, Prince Leopold's 9th Army marched into the city.
+On 17 August, the German 10th Army captured Kaunas and its Fortress.
 The Novogeorgievsk Fortress was encircled by the Germans on 10 August, and Hans Hartwig von Beseler's siege guns forced its surrender on 20 August.
 The Osowiec Fortress was also eventually abandoned by the Russians, followed by a German chlorine gas attack.
 Kovel was abandoned by the Russians on 21 August, and Stavka abandoned Baranovichi for Mogilev.

-Mackensen's Eleventh Army, and Linsingen's Bug Army, continued their northerly advance towards Brest-Litovsk, occupying the citadel on 26 August.
-Otto von Below's Army of the Niemen during Riga–Schaulen offensive advanced into southern Latvia, while Scholtz's Tenth Army advanced towards Vilna, which was abandoned by the Russians on 17 September.
+Mackensen's 11th Army, and Linsingen's Bug Army, continued their northerly advance towards Brest-Litovsk, occupying the citadel on 26 August.
+Otto von Below's Army of the Niemen during Riga–Šiauliai offensive advanced into southern Latvia, while Scholtz's 10th Army advanced towards Vilnius, which was abandoned by the Russians on 17 September.

 Aftermath

+On the 5th of September (23 August OS) the Tsar assumed command of the military, dismissing Grand Duke Nikolai, and Nikolai Yanushkevich.
+On that same day the new leadership of the Headquarters (Supreme Commander Nicholas II, Chief of Staff M.V.
+Alekseyev) issued a directive to end the Great Retreat.
+During the defensive and offensive operations in August–October 1915 the front was stabilized.

 According to Prit Buttar, "...as far as Falkenhayn was concerned, he had achieved all that he could expect to achieve on the Eastern Front.
 Russia was clearly not going to accept a separate peace, and the complete destruction of the Russian Army had never been his intention.
 With so much territory gained and so much damage done to the Russians, it was highly likely that there would be no threat from the east for the foreseeable future."

-The tsar assumed command of the military, dismissing Grand Duke Nikolai, and Nikolai Yanushkevich.